 Employer Branding and Instagram: A Match Made in Heaven?

-Why should talented candidates want to work for you over your competitors?
 Being able to answer this is one thing, but actually communicating this to your audience is another issue.
 Having a solid Employer Brand strategy on social media is crucial when it comes to snagging the best talent around.

 Nearly 50 per cent of professionals follow companies’ social pages to look out for upcoming jobs.
 Over the past few years, Instagram has taken the lead for engagement rates, with brands generating 4x more interactions on Instagram than on Facebook.

 Stats like this show the vital role social media plays in brand awareness.
 Whilst Instagram may seem like a ‘nice-to-have’, its value for candidate attraction can’t be overlooked.
 Your return on investment will be that all-important talent wanting to come and work for you!

 To create an Employer Brand that makes people go ‘I want to work there!’, you need to show off your company culture – what it’s really like to work there from the employees’ perspective, and what the company values.

 One company that smashes this is Salesforce, who give us a glimpse behind the scenes, showing what employees get up to beyond the working day – everything from charitable ventures to work events – things that make people think ‘wow, what a great place to work’.

 This post shows Salesforce employees taking part in Build A Bear workshops held at their offices, creating teddies that will be given to a children’s charity: https://www.instagram.com/p/Bq...

 With 40% of people responding better to images and videos than plain text, Instagram is the obvious frontrunner to pique engagement.
 But it’s all about striking a balance; weaving a visual story that not only tells people what your company does, but shows who you are and what you stand for.